nic0michael/Nicos-Kanban-Board-Microservice/readme.md

  5. Create and assign Subtasts to the Tasks.

-We are almost ready to accept developers to join this team , as soon we are stop building from the Master Branch.

 ## Free Open Source FOS with the License based on GPL Version 3
 This project is Free Open Source code FOS
 It is provided free of charge and subjects to the terms and license of this project